Performance management and EPM: how to improve your decision-making

 Sales and marketing functions

-Monitoring individual and team performance, identifying growth opportunities, resource allocation...
+Monitoring individual and collective performance, identifying growth opportunities, allocating resources...

 Optimization of promotional campaigns, operational processes, customer satisfaction analysis, marketing reporting (conversion rate, cost of acquisition, return on advertising investment...)...